Diamond Clarity System

 - Crack, a fracture in a non-cleavage direction.

 - Graining, twinning which although usually visible externally may also be visible internally as phantom parallel lines.
-Occasionally these are a different color from the rest of the diamond.
+Occasionally there are a different color from the rest of the diamond.

 - Growth line, and internal jagged line which can be seen to have fine serrations under higher magnification.